 Where to find all the Skulls

 You can find 12 Halo Infinite Skulls throughout the campaign, but they are incredibly well-hidden.
 Some of them are tucked away in secret nooks in the open world of Zeta Halo, while others locked away in missions and can only be obtained through very specific methods.

 Once you’ve emerged on to the surface of Zeta Halo, you’ll be able to explore a bit and start collecting a range of items including Halo Infinite Spartan Cores.
 These cores are a very important resource that you should seek out, as they're needed to upgrade Master Chief’s equipment items, such as the Grappleshot, enhanced Shield Core, and Threat Sensor.

 Where to get Mjolnir Armories

 Halo Infinite also has some cosmetic items for you to collect in the campaign too.
-Look for large Halo Infinite lockers called Mjolnir Armories scattered around Zeta Halo.
-Each one contains some cosmetic items that you can equip for your Spartan and gear in multipler, including emblems, stances, and coatings.
+Look for large lockers called Halo Infinite Mjolnir Armories scattered around Zeta Halo.
+Each one contains a cosmetic item that you can equip for your Spartan and gear in multiplayer, including emblems, stances, and coatings.